darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

 ## Query and extraction language
 When searching for documents in a database, index, or cursor, there are many options available.
 For example, searches can be based on key, a range of keys, partialkey, parentid, unid, tags, and ftsearch.
 Since it is possible to force a unid's value in Darwino, using the unid as a key is a particularly efficient basis for searches.

+start key
+end key
+partial key
+parent id
+by tag - will extract only document tagged with the value passed as the parameter also, you can combine all of them.

 These methods are fast and efficient, but may not always provide the search term flexibility required by an application.
 Darwino's query and extraction language allows for queries based on complex criteria.

 The JSON query language has three variants; which you use depends on where and how you want to use it: